abhihyder/facade-pattern/README.md

 If you would like to contribute to this package, please create a pull request or open an issue.

 ## License
-This package is open-sourced software licensed under the MIT license.
+This package is open-source software released under the [MIT license](https://opensource.org/licenses/MIT).
+Feel free to modify and use the package in your own projects.